History of Tripoli, Lebanon: Liquidity crisis and riots

 National demonstrations took place in 2019 in protest of corruption, unemployment and government failure.
 Events were most notable in Tripoli where riots, civil disobedience, civil disorder and demonstrations took place after the government of Hassan Diab announced a nationwide lockdown in 2021, amid hunger, inflation and unemployment increasing, worsening the already deteriorating economy.
 According to Al Jazeera English, protesters rallied for their third consecutive night in Tripoli as it turned into riots.
 Police fired live ammunition to disperse protesters.
 Many people were left wounded in the clashes.
-Protests occurred during nights in 25-26 January, when the military fired live rounds, rubber bullets and tear gas.
+Protests occurred during nights in 25–26 January, when the military fired live rounds, rubber bullets and tear gas.
 At least 60 people and 10 security forces were wounded in the clashes.
 A protester died in the clashes.

 Refugee crisis

 The Lebanese crisis became so severe that multiple boats left the cost holding migrants in a desperate run from the country.
 Many proved unsuccessful and fatal.
-On April 2022, 6 people died and around 50 people are rescued after an overloaded boat sinks in Tripoli, Lebanon.
-And on September 22, at least 94 people are killed when a boat carrying migrants from Lebanon capsizes off Syria's coast.
+In April 2022, 6 people died and around 50 people are rescued after an overloaded boat sinks in Tripoli, Lebanon.
+And on September 22, at least 94 people were killed when a boat carrying migrants from Lebanon capsizes off Syria's coast.
 9 people survived.
 Many were declared missing and some were found either dead or injured.
 Dead bodies were sent to nearby hospitals.
 40 people are still missing as of 24 September.